syiming/testbed/docs/source/support/gcp.md

 gcloud compute ssh transformer-tutorial --zone=us-central1-b
 ```

-It will ask you to create a key phrase for yourself.
+It will ask you to create a rsa key pair for yourself.
 Just create one.

 ### Access Your Newly Created VM